Hyundai Santa Fe: Brunei

 The fifth-generation Santa Fe was launched in Brunei on 6 September 2024, in three trim levels: Exclusive (7-seater), Prestige (6-seater) and Calligraphy (6-seater), all variants are powered by the 2.5-litre GDi petrol engine.

 Indonesia

 The fifth-generation Santa Fe went on sale in Indonesia on 24 October 2024.
 For Indonesia, the Santa Fe consist of two variants, namely Prime and Calligraphy, with both types have the powertrain option between the 2.5-litre GDi petrol and 1.6-litre T-GDi Hybrid turbocharged petrol.
 It is locally assembled at the Hyundai Motor Manufacturing Indonesia (HMMI) plant in Cikarang, Bekasi, West Java, with mass production began on 25 October 2024.
 The Santa Fe Hybrid marks the first time Hyundai is offering their hybrid lineup to the Indonesian market, while also becoming the company's first hybrid vehicle to be produced in the country.

+In February 2026, the XRT variant powered by the 1.6-litre T-GDi Hybrid was introduced to the line-up.